-The US Securities and Exchange Commission (SEC) started making rules for the utilization of the International Financial Reporting Standards (IFRS)-essentially GAAP and IFRS convergence.
+The US Securities and Exchange Commission (SEC) started making rules for the utilization of the International Financial Reporting Standards (IFRS) – essentially GAAP and IFRS convergence.
 The SEC developed a “road map” for the use of financial statements.
 AICPA has been instrumental in paving the way for the adoption of IFRS.
 The original plan was for US companies to have made the switch from the use of Generally Accepted Accounting Practices (GAAP) to IFRS by 2014.
-Though an new official date hasn’t been set, the SEC envisions 2015 as the earliest date for IFRS adoption.
+Though an new official date hasn’t been set, the SEC envisions some time in 2015 as the earliest date for IFRS adoption.

 The differences between IFRS and GAAP are many, and adopting IFRS — even with short- and long-term convergence projects on which the IASB and FASB are collaborating, and the ongoing guidance that these and other organizations will surely provide — will not be an easy task for American companies.

 For example, GAAP and IFRS differ with respect to inventory valuation (IFRS does not permit the LIFO method) and revaluation of property, plant, and equipment (IFRS permits consideration of fair value, whereas GAAP only considers historical costs).
 Other areas where there are significant differences include compensation linked to GAAP financial metrics (which obviously will go away) and revenue recognition (where GAAP is more detailed, extensive, and even industry-specific).
 Finance, Operations, and Human Resources are just three areas where the changeover will have a significant impact.
 In fact, the volume of changes alone portends a great deal of difficulty for most US companies.

 Also, because the GAAP system is so deeply ingrained in the American way of conducting business, there is concern in the US and around the world that the transition may not go well.
 It’s the same as with any other behavior that becomes habit: people have to implement the IFRS and people generally don’t handle change well.